elabftw/elabdoc/doc/install-freebsd.rst

 Go to https://<YOUR_ELABFTW_DOMAIN> and register an account.
 Next step is to go to the sysconfig panel and configure email.
 See :ref:`Sysadmin guide <sysadmin-guide>`.

+It's a good idea to subscribe to `the newsletter <http://elabftw.us12.list-manage1.com/subscribe?u=61950c0fcc7a849dbb4ef1b89&id=04086ba197>`_, to know when new releases are out (you can also see that from the Sysadmin panel).

 That's all folks!

+~Thank you for using `eLabFTW <https://www.elabftw.net>`_ :)